-In 2014, the employer rate decreased due to an asset method change that eliminated the actuarial asset smoothing and recognized deferred asset gains immediately and favorable asset experience, which continued to be phased-in over the next four years.
+In 2014, the employer rate decreased due to an asset method change that eliminated the actuarial asset smoothing and recognized deferred asset gains immediately, and favorable asset experience, which continued to be phased-in over the next four years.
 In 2016, assumption changes increased the employer contribution rate.
 Subsequently, employer rates have been relatively stable with some volatility in 2020 and 2021 due to asset performance and the final year of the 2016 assumption change being phased-in 2020.
-The contribution rate increased only slightly in 2022 despite a large asset loss and assumption changes, due to the offsetting asset gains of 25.9% from 2021 continuing to be phased-in.
-The decrease in contribution rate in 2023 is driven primarily by higher than expected payroll used to determine the unfunded actuarial liability payment.
+The decrease in contribution rates in 2023 and 2024 are driven primarily by higher-than-expected payroll used to determine the Unfunded Actuarial Liability payment.

-The average employee contribution rates were relatively stable from 2014 to 2016, increasing slightly as the Plan's economic assumptions have changed and PEPRA members were hired.
-Average employee contributions rates were consistently around 5% until about 2016 and have gradually increased as more PEPRA members are hired and cost-sharing contributions for legacy members have been bargained.
+The average employee contribution rates were stable from 2008 to 2015, remaining around 5%.
+Starting in 2016, they have been increasing gradually as the Plan's economic assumptions have changed and more PEPRA members are hired with higher member rates.
+The purple line shows the average employee rate including the cost-sharing contributions for legacy members.